ianstormtaylor/slate/.changeset/curly-ligers-lay.md

 'slate-react': minor
 ---

-Add `onSelectorChange` and `onValueChange` in Slate React component
+Add `onSelectionChange` and `onValueChange` in Slate React component